Michael Cohen says family, country 'have my first loyalty.' What about Trump?

 "To be crystal clear, my wife, my daughter and my son, and this country have my first loyalty," Cohen said, when pressed on past comments that he'd take a bullet for the president on "Good Morning America."

-"I will not be a punching bag as part of anyone's defense strategy," Cohen told ABC News.
-“I am not a villain of this story, and I will not allow others to try to depict me that way."
+"I will not be a punching bag as part of anyone's defense strategy," Cohen told ABC News' George Stephanopoulos.
+"I am not a villain of this story, and I will not allow others to try to depict me that way."

 Breaking News Emails

-The president's former attorney has previously said he'd "do anything" for the president, but in the interview, which was an audio recording, not on video, he took a different tone on the investigation Trump has called a "witch hunt."
+The president's former attorney has previously said he'd "do anything" for the president, but in the interview, which was not on camera, he took a different tone on the investigation Trump has called a "witch hunt."

 "I don't agree with those who demonize or vilify the FBI," Cohen said.
 “When they searched my hotel room and my home, it was obviously upsetting to me and my family.
 Nonetheless, the agents were respectful, courteous and professional.
 I thanked them for their service and as they left, we shook hands."